Learn how to find empty rows in LibreOffice Calc using three simple methods.

 =ISBLANK(A1) in the formula.

-Note that even if you selected the entire range, you can specify only one cell in the condition, LibreOffice calc will take care of the rest of the cell.
+Note that even if you selected the entire range, you could specify only one cell in the condition, LibreOffice calc will take care of the rest of the cell.

 Once you do that, press OK.
-You can see the blank cells are highlighted with the Red style which we have selected.
+You can see the blank cells are highlighted with the Red style we selected.